 Spending quality time with a senior loved one helps the family caregiver to relax as well, and provides the opportunity to create fond new memories together.

-For further activity tactics for seniors with dementia, and for the highly skilled and customized in-home dementia care services that allow family caregivers to take time to care for their own needs, contact Home With You, providers of the most trusted home health care Howard County seniors need, at 410-756-0959.
+For further activity tactics for seniors with dementia, and for the highly skilled and customized in-home dementia care services that allow family caregivers to take time to care for their own needs, contact Home With You, providers of trusted home care in Glyndon and nearby areas, at 410-756-0959.
+Visit our Service Area page for a full list of the communities where we provide care.